Spring 2015 Penn State Course in College Teaching

 How Learning Works (2010) by Susan Ambrose, Michael Bridges, Michele DiPietro, Marsha Lovett, and Marie Norman.
 Jossey Bass, San Francisco.
 Copies available at the Penn State Bookstore in the HUB-Robeson Center.
 Online copies can also be accessed through Penn State Libraries.

-Click here to register for fall 2014 Course in College Teaching.
+Click here to register for the Spring 2015 Course in College Teaching.

 Completion of the Course in College Teaching satisfies one requirement of the Graduate School Teaching Certificate.